sofialicheri/MiracleDex/README.md

   <meta http-equiv="X-UA-Compatible" content="ie=edge">
   to fix the @media code that was not working on my phone as desired.
 - Guided me in the batch size slicing for my button to correctly split the dataset.
+- Corrected my error in my attempt to update and expand the card to show miracle details.

 The content was mostly based on my own prior notes and assignments from the class lectures and practice, and adapted with ChatGPT’s assistance for layout improvements.